Interstate 345: Future

 In April 2014, Michael Morris, the transportation director of the North Central Texas Council of Governments, created controversy by suggesting that proponents of the decommissioning/removal are predominantly white, wealthy, and do not live in the area near I-345, as opposed to predominantly Black-American, working class, South Dallas residents that could be affected by the decommissioning/removal.
 Morris later apologized for his comments.

 With its May 2014 issue, D Magazine became the first major local news publication to endorse the decommissioning/removal proposal.

 In September 2016, TxDOT published the CityMAP Assessment Report, which included an analysis of the effects of highway removal on the I-345 corridor.

 In April 2021, the Toole Design Group created a draft report to further study the impacts of the changes in mobility from the highway removal; the draft report was presented to Dallas city council.

+In August 2022, TxDOT released the findings a feasibility study that was started in April 2018 that analyzed the future of I-345.
+The study analyzed five alternatives on what to do with the right-of-way of the interstate.
+The study concluded that depressing the freeway below grade and removing frontage roads would best fall in line with the CityMAP report.
+The alternative was also chosen due to the potential capping areas that were identified as being ways to link communities that were separated by I-345's construction.
+In May 2023, the Dallas City Council unanimously approved TxDOT's "refined hybrid" option that would rebuild I-345 as a depressed freeway traveling below street level with no frontage roads.
+The project entered its schematic and environmental phase in Summer 2023; the environmental assessment is expected to be submitted and approved by Spring 2025.
+Ceason Clemens, TxDOT's district engineer for Dallas, predicted it would take four to five years to secure funding then another five years for construction, with initial estimates putting construction costs at $1.65 billion.